Chart Color Schemes

 Malanda - Yungaburra has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis, Malanda-Yungaburra's population was around 9,781 as of Aug 2025.
-This reflected an increase of 686 people (7.5%) since the 2021 Census, which reported a population of 9,095 people.
-The change was inferred from the estimated resident population of 9,587 from the ABS as of June 2024 and an additional 413 validated new addresses since the Census date.
-This level of population equated to a density ratio of 7.8 persons per square kilometer.
-Malanda-Yungaburra's 7.5% growth since the 2021 census exceeded that of the SA3 area (7.0%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 79.3% of overall population gains during recent periods.
+As of November 2025, Malanda - Yungaburra's population is approximately 9,858, reflecting an increase of 763 people since the 2021 Census.
+This growth represents an 8.4% rise from the previously reported figure of 9,095 people.
+The change was inferred from ABS estimates showing a resident population of 9,585 in June 2024 and an additional 446 validated new addresses since the Census date.
+This results in a population density ratio of 7.9 persons per square kilometer.
+Malanda - Yungaburra's growth rate exceeded that of its SA3 area (7.3%) and SA4 region, marking it as a growth leader.
+Interstate migration contributed approximately 79.3% of the overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 and based on 2021 data.
-These state projections did not provide age category splits; hence where utilised, AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Anticipating future population dynamics, a population increase just below the median of regional areas across the nation was expected, with the area expected to increase by 676 persons to 2041 based on the latest population numbers, resulting in an increase of 4.9% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future population dynamics anticipate an increase just below the median of regional areas across the nation, with Malanda - Yungaburra expected to increase by 676 persons to 2041 based on the latest population numbers, representing a total increase of 4.1% over the 17 years.

 Frequently Asked Questions - Population